- Kronen L. Insulin Nation. The 12 Types of Lows. Available at: https://insulinnation.com/ treatment/the-12-types-of-lows/ (Accessed November 2019).

 4. The Creeper

-The Creeper is caused by a steady decline in your sugar level that ends up catching you by surprise.
+The Creeper is caused by a steady decline in your glucose level that ends up catching you by surprise.
 In the scenario above, the decline is caused by a missed meal and an extended meeting.
-Prolonged light physical activity such as a long walk in the forest or a marathon shopping session can also lead to a continuous drop in sugar levels.
+Prolonged light physical activity such as a long walk in the forest or a marathon shopping session can also lead to a continuous drop in glucose levels.

 How to best fight your trouble lines

 Novo Nordisk has introduced new smart insulin pens to make it possible and easier for patients, and their caregivers, to track insulin dosing behaviour.
-This information can be viewed side by side with sugar level data and will help you better understand how your body responds to insulin doses and timing of doses.
-When you share this information with your doctor or nurse, it will allow them to make more informed treatment decisions and in the end, help you to better cope with or even completely avoid, these trouble lines!
+This information can be viewed side by side with glucose level data and will help you better understand how your body responds to insulin doses and timing of doses.
+When you share this information with your diabetes team, it will allow them to make more informed treatment decisions and in the end, help you to better cope with or even completely avoid, these trouble lines!

 You can also read our Caregiver article which shows how smart insulin pens can help you manage someone else’s diabetes.